 Crypto crimes are typically investigated by the Crime Suppression Division (CSD), a department of the Royal Thai Police (RTP).
 Another agency involved is the Anti-Money Laundry Office (AMLO).

-February 2018: One of the biggest darknet kingpins has been arrested in Thailand by a large team of police officers.
+The Infraud Case: One of the biggest darknet kingpins has been arrested in Thailand in February 2018 by a large team of police officers.
 Sergey Sergeyevich Medvedev, the co-founder of Infraud, one of the biggest online crime bazaars, had over 100,000 BTC seized in the process.
 Another case refers to OneCoin’s infamous co-founder Sebastian Greenwood, who fled to Thailand to escape arrest only to be extradited to the USA by the FBI in November 2018.

 The top seven criminal schemes involving cryptocurrencies or other digital assets

 #1.
 Non-licensed digital asset business: The operation of a crypto exchange, trading, and brokerage requires a complex licensing procedure in Thailand.
 Unlicensed activities are punishable in Thailand.
 Criminal sanctions include a fine and/or imprisonment for a maximum term of 5 years.
 Civil sanctions include a fine, trading bans, and a ban from being a director or an executive of any digital asset business operator.
 The demarcation of private activities (“private sales”) on the blockchain is a sensitive matter.
 The major focus of the crime problem is on foreign exchanges, traders, and brokers who have connections to the Thai market.
 Also affected and more easily reachable for the Thai authorities are auxiliary activities for marketing or other support of foreign digital asset operations.